AlgoMaster Logo

 Intuition

-The carry can only ever be 0 or 1 in this problem (since the max single-digit sum is 9 + 1 = 10).
-The moment we add 1 to a digit that's less than 9, the result is at most 9, so there's no carry to propagate.
-We can return immediately.
+The carry is always either 0 or 1, since the largest single-digit sum is 9 + 1 = 10.
+When we add 1 to a digit below 9, the result is at most 9, so there is no carry to propagate and we can return right away.

-This means we only need to keep going when the current digit is 9.
-In that case, it becomes 0 and we carry 1 to the next digit.
-If we make it through the entire array without returning, every digit was 9, and we need to create a new array starting with 1.
+So we only continue past a digit when it equals 9.
+In that case it becomes 0 and the carry moves left to the next digit.
+If the loop runs off the front of the array without returning, every digit was 9, and the answer is a new array of length n + 1 that starts with 1 followed by all zeroes.

 Algorithm